SD Card Showing Wrong Size? How to Restore Full Capacity on SD Card (2022) – Qiling

 select a location and click scan

 Step 3.
-The software will start a scan automatically.
-The scan is powerful enough to find all lost files that even lost file names.
-After the scanning process, you can find deleted items from the tree-view panel on the left.
-Then, click "Filter" if you are looking for a specific file type, like photos, documents, videos or emails.
+The software will automatically start a powerful scan that can find all lost files, including those with unknown or lost file names.
+After the scan, you can view deleted items in a tree-view panel on the left.
+If you're looking for a specific type of file, such as photos, documents, videos, or emails, you can filter the results accordingly.

 scan and preview the memory/SD/CF card files

 Step 4.
 You can directly double-click the files to preview the content.
-After this, you can choose wanted files and click "Recover" to restore them to a secure location on your PC or other external storage devices.
+Then, choose the wanted files and click "Recover" to restore them to a secure location on your PC or other external storage devices.

 How to Restore SD Card to Full Size